rng-guy/NFSMWBartender/README.txt

  • how many cops can (re)spawn without backup once a wave is exhausted,
  • the global cop-spawn limit for how many cops in total may chase you at any given time,
  • how quickly (if at all) cops flee the pursuit if they don't belong,
- • which vehicles (any amount, with counts and chances) may spawn to chase and search for you,
+ • what vehicles (any amount, with counts and chances) may spawn to chase and search for you,
- • which vehicles (same liberties as above) may spawn in regular roadblocks,
+ • what vehicles (same liberties as above) may spawn in regular roadblocks,
- • which vehicles (ditto) may spawn as pre-generated cops in scripted events,
+ • what vehicles (ditto) may spawn as pre-generated cops in scripted events,
- • which vehicles (without counts) may spawn as free patrols when there is no active pursuit,
+ • what vehicles (without counts) may spawn as free patrols when there is no active pursuit,
- • which vehicle spawns in place of the regular helicopter, and
+ • what vehicle spawns in place of the regular helicopter, and
  • when exactly (if at all) the helicopter can (de / re)spawn.

 The "Advanced" feature set ALSO FIXES the engagement count displayed above the pursuit board: